roualdes/bridgestan/docs/languages/r.md

 **Method** `param_constrain()`:

-Returns a vector of constrained params give the unconstrained parameters. parameters See also `StanModel$param_unconstrain()`, the inverse of this function.
+Returns a vector of constrained parameters given the unconstrained parameters. parameters See also `StanModel$param_unconstrain()`, the inverse of this function.